 “Oh, I suppose I am undeserving of my full title now?” she spits back.
 “Remember you’re speaking with a goddess.
 You’re the one who better watch what you say.”

 “I don’t care if you were the Shadows, I’m not going to deal with anyone speaking of my loved ones that way.”

 “So I’m not a loved one now either—”

 “Are you trying to misconstrue everything I say?!”
 I nearly shout, quickly losing my grip, “Obviously you are, or else I would have thrown away this damned necklace ages ago!
 Lately all you do is act like a jealous child—what, is this how you treated Maia too?
 Expecting her to just bow to your will, because you’re a goddess?”

 Although her face remains in a grimace, shining tears fall from her eyes that refuse to break contact with mine.
 In spite of myself, guilt quickly washes over me.

 “…That was unnecessary, Hikaru,” she croaks.

 “You’re all I have,” she whispers too me.
-“I don’t have the luxury of socializing with whoever I wish, falling in love with whoever I wish—it’s just you.”
+“I don’t have the luxury of socializing with whoever I wish, falling in love with whoever I wish—it is just you.”

 “I want nothing to do with her,” she declares.
-“And I don’t want the necklace passed around either.
-There’s too much risk if people realize what it does.
-Hiding it away so I will always be alone, or even destroying it; you know this.”
+“We are entirely incompatible…and letting others know too deeply about this necklace—there is too much risk.
+If someone hides it away so I will always be alone, or even destroys it…you know this.”